 Ford Ranger Raptor price and availability

-The Ford Ranger Raptor is expected to be priced around £40,000, but VAT will not be able to be reclaimed because of the sub-1t payload.
-The first models will be arriving into UK dealerships in the summer of 2019, although European specs are expected to differ slightly from Asia-Pacific models.
+The Ford Ranger Raptor is priced at a fairly hefty £48,785, but VAT will not be able to be reclaimed because of the sub-1t payload.
+The first models will be arriving into UK dealerships in the September 2019, although European specs are expected to differ slightly from Asia-Pacific models.
 The Raptor will be backed by Ford’s 3-year, 60,000 mile warranty.

 Also read: Ford Ranger 2019 technical specs